PhantomsChosen/build-profiles/content/builds/titan/stronghold_behemoth.md

 * A "`-`" means the stat isn't a priority for the build.

 ### Armor
-[Stronghold]([lightgg_link](https://www.light.gg/db/items/2240152949/stronghold/)) will heal you when you block and allow you to block indefinitely, without consuming sword ammo.
+[Stronghold]([lightgg_link](https://www.light.gg/db/items/2240152949/stronghold/)) is the glue that holds this build together.
+It will heal you when you block and allow you to block indefinitely, without consuming sword ammo.
 This makes it easy to move from enemy to enemy safely.

 ### Armor Mods
   * [Elemental Charge](https://www.light.gg/db/items/3730619869/elemental-charge/)